momo20122/project_portfolio/README.md

   Coded using RStudio and R packages such as Shiny, Plotly, and dplyr

-  Collaborated with two other class members
+  Collaborated with two other class members using GitHub

   Link to Public Report: https://mvm22.shinyapps.io/final-project-BH7/